elisalac/full-stack-engineer-takehome/README.md

 - Unique document management per user.
 - Adding unit tests for the backend and E2E tests for the frontend.
 - Adding a page to edit the user profile.
+- Modifying the sidebar to allow it to collapse and resize.

 # Faced Challenges